 Day 11 Sadly we will have to leave the Grand Tetons and head south again.
 We will stop at birding sites en route, including Seedskadee National Wildlife Refuge, where we will look for Great Blue Heron, California and Ring-billed Gulls and Forster's Tern.
 Near to our overnight stop we will visit the Flaming Gorge on the Green River where Bewick's Wren, Juniper Titmouse, Ash-throated and Grey Flycatchers, Woodhouse's Scrub-jay, Plumbeous Vireo, Black-throated Grey Warbler and Sagebrush Sparrow can all be found.
 Overnight in Rock Springs.

-Day 14 We will head east across the great continental divide until we reach the road to Mount Evans which, at 14,000 feet, is the highest road in North America.
-We will slowly walk the trail to the top (all of 64 feet in altitude!) looking for White-tailed Ptarmigan and Brown-capped Rosy-finch in case we missed either of them earlier in the trip and admiring the profusion of wild flowers.
+Day 14 We will head east across the great continental divide until we reach the road to Mount Evans which, at 4310 metres, is the highest road in North America.
+We will slowly walk the trail to the top (all of 19.5 metres in altitude!) looking for White-tailed Ptarmigan and Brown-capped Rosy-finch in case we missed either of them earlier in the trip and admiring the profusion of wild flowers.
 Returning to the main highway we will continue east.
 At Dillon Reservoir, however, we will take the Loveland Pass road, where we will experience our final Rocky Mountain birding before dropping down through five different life zones until we reach the mile-high city of Denver, where we will spend our last night.

 Day 15 There may be time for some local early-morning birding before returning to the airport for our afternoon overnight flight back to London, arriving on Day 16.